Islam in Germany: Demographics

 From the mid-2000s to 2016 there has been a surge migrants to Germany from outside Europe.
 Of the 680,000 regular migrants, 270,000 were Muslim.
-Additionally, of the 1,210,000 asylum seekers, 900,000 were Muslim (around 74%).
+Additionally, of the 1,210,000 asylum seekers mainly from the Syrian civil war, 900,000 were Muslim (around 74%).
 Of the asylum seekers, 580,000 applicants were approved and 320,000 were denied or expected to be denied.
 According to the Pew Research Center, similar patterns of Muslim migration to Germany should be expected in the future and the Muslim population share is expected to grow.

-Prison population
+In 2020 the Deutsche Islamkonferenz, based on a study, estimated between 5.3 and 5.6 million Muslims lived in Germany.

-According to the Huffington Post in February 2018 which quired each of the 15 state justice ministries, 12,300 Muslims are in prison and constitute about 20% of the total 65,000 prison population in Germany which constitutes an over-representation.
-The highest shares are in city states of Bremen (29%), Hamburg (28%) but the share is high also in large states such as Hessen (26%) Baden-Württemberg (26%).
-The share is lower in the former East Germany.
+When in June 2024 the results of the 2022 census were published by the Federal Statistical Office of Germany, it became evident, that the German government does not know how many Muslims live in Germany and where they are located.
+While the number and localisation of citizens attributed to major Christian denominations could be pulled from Resident registration, no such data were available on unrecognized religious communities.
+Furthermore questions about religious beliefs had been dropped from the 2022 census questionnaire.

 History

 Early history

 Muslims first moved to Germany as part of the diplomatic, military and economic relations between Germany and the Ottoman Empire in the eighteenth century.
 Twenty Muslim soldiers served under Frederick William I of Prussia, at the beginning of the eighteenth century.
 In 1745, Frederick II of Prussia established a unit of Muslims in the Prussian army called the "Muslim Riders" and consisting mainly of Bosniaks, Albanians and Tatars.
 In 1760 a Bosnian Muslim corps was established with about 1,000 men.
 In 1798 a Muslim cemetery was established in Berlin.
 The cemetery, which moved in 1866, still exists today.
 A number of German philosophers expressed sympathy for Islam, including Johann Wolfgang von Goethe (who particularly admired the Sufi poetry of Hafez) and later Friedrich Nietzsche (in The Antichrist, he claimed that the Germanic spirit was closer to the Moors of Al-Andalus than that of Greece, Rome and Christianity).

 The German Empire had over two million Muslim subjects, mostly Sunnis, in overseas colonies.
-The Majority lived in German East Africa.
+The majority lived in German East Africa.
 Several Muslim revolts against German colonial rule occurred, including the Adamawa Campaign, Maji Maji Rebellion and Abushiri revolt.